 Several of our investment professionals focus on identifying early stage companies that could disrupt their respective industries through technological or business model innovations.

 Meal delivery from restaurants has traditionally been a very manual, phone-driven process, and it remains so even today amid the growing number of applications available to mobile users.
 But the food delivery industry appears to be on the cusp of a technology shift.

 Delivery is the fastest-growing channel in food service and is forecast to grow 51% between 2016 and 2021.1

 From Brewery Parking Lot to Concept Kitchens

-Shull goes beyond the numbers when analyzing companies, heading out into the field to interview top managers and observe operations firsthand.
-His research led him to a London-based food delivery company, which had recently unveiled an innovative concept to complement their traditional delivery model: a decentralized network of satellite kitchens from which to launch bike deliveries in a congested urban environment.
-Shull flew to London to view one of the sites, an old brewery with a parking lot that had been converted into six concept kitchens.
+Our investment professionals go beyond the numbers when analyzing companies, heading out into the field to interview top managers and observe operations firsthand.
+Their research led them to a London-based food delivery company, which had recently unveiled an innovative concept to complement their traditional delivery model: a decentralized network of satellite kitchens from which to launch bike deliveries in a congested urban environment.

 The company uses machine learning to predict the time it will take to prepare a meal and ensures that delivery riders arrive at the right time and aren’t waiting for food to be prepared.
 Their algorithm evaluates the most efficient way of distributing orders based on the location of restaurants, riders and customers, which has led to a 20% decrease in delivery time.